Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Experiments

-We used the REVERB-2MIX SimuData to evaluate the distortions of enhanced signals, and used the RealData to evaluate the ASR performance of enhanced signals.
-As a metric to evaluate signal distortions \cite{metrics}, we adopted the Frequency-Weighted Segmental SNR (FWSSNR), which was shown at the REVERB challenge \cite{REVERB} to have relatively high correlation with subjective evaluation on perceived amount of reverberation.
-To evaluate the ASR performance, we calculated Word Error Rates (WERs) of enhanced signals using a baseline ASR system that was developed for REVERB using Kaldi \cite{kaldi}.
-This system is composed of a Time-Delay NN (TDNN) acoustic model trained using Lattice-Free Maximum Mutual Information (LF-MMI) and online i-vector extraction, and a trigram language model.
-They were trained on the REVERB training set.
+We used the REVERB-2MIX SimuData to evaluate the distortions of the enhanced signals and the RealData to evaluate the ASR performance of the enhanced signals, {where all the mixtures in the respective subsets were used for the evaluations.} As a metric to evaluate the signal distortions \cite{metrics}, we adopted the Frequency-Weighted Segmental SNR (FWSSNR), which was shown in the REVERB challenge \cite{REVERB} to have relatively high correlation with a subjective evaluation on the perceived amount of reverberation.
+To evaluate the ASR performance, we calculated the Word Error Rates (WERs) of the enhanced signals using a baseline ASR system developed for REVERB using Kaldi \cite{kaldi}.
+This system adopted a Time-Delay NN (TDNN) acoustic model trained using Lattice-Free Maximum Mutual Information (LF-MMI) and online i-vector extraction and a trigram language model.
+They were all trained on the REVERB training set.

-We set the frame length and the shift to 32 and 8 ms and used a Hann window for the short-time analysis.
+We set the frame length and the shift to 32 and 8 ms and used a Hann window for a short-time analysis.
 The sampling frequency was 16 kHz.
-For an MCLP filter, the prediction delay was set at $D = 2$ and the prediction filter length was set at $L = 10$.
-For {\swIVAconv}, separation matrices were updated $K=5$ times per one MCLP filter update, and in total separation matrices and MCLP filters were updated 50 and 10 times, respectively.
-We used diagonal loading for matrix inversions to make them stable in the optimization.
-For all the methods, we applied projection back \cite{projback} post-processing to solve scale ambiguity of BSS.
-For the estimation of time-frequency masks, which were used to estimate ATFs for the spatially guided initialization, we adopted a frequency-domain convolutional NN (CNN) \cite{CNN-uPIT} with a large receptive field, similar to the one used in a fully-Convolutional Time-domain Audio Separation Network (Conv-TasNet) \cite{ConvTasnet2019TASLP}.
+For an MCLP filter, the prediction delay was set at $D = 2$ and the {CBF} length was set at $L = 10$.
+For {\swIVAconv}, separation matrices were updated $K=5$ times per MCLP filter update, and the separation matrices and the MCLP filters were updated 50 and 10 times.
+We used diagonal loading for the matrix inversions to make them stable in the optimization. {For example, covariance matrices calculated for updating the filter coefficients of WPE and IVA become rank deficient when the number of active frames for a certain state at a frequency is smaller than the sizes of the matrices.
+We set the diagonal loading factors at $10^{-4}\times\mbox{Trace}({\Psi}_f^{(i)})$ for WPE in Eqs.~(\ref{eq:gupdate}) and $10^{-10}\times\mbox{Trace}((\vect{W}_f^{(j)})^{\HT}\Sigma_{n,f}^{(j)})$ for IVE in Eq.~(\ref{eq:wupdate1}). } For all the methods, we applied projection back \cite{projback} post-processing to solve the scale ambiguity of BSS.
+For the estimation of the time-frequency masks, which were used to estimate the ATFs for the spatially guided initialization, we adopted a frequency-domain convolutional NN (CNN) \cite{CNN-uPIT} with a large receptive field, similar to the one used in a fully-Convolutional Time-domain Audio Separation Network (Conv-TasNet) \cite{ConvTasnet2019TASLP}.
 We trained the CNN to estimate masks based on utterance-level permutation invariant training \cite{pit17taslp}.